Eucalypt forest fact sheet

 Many species in eucalypt forests require fire to encourage seed germination.
 The trunk of this eucaplypt shows evidence of a bushfire.

-Eucalypt forests are found in the majority of climate zones around Australia that receive enough rainfall.
-This includes equatorial, tropical, subtropical and temperate areas that are found around the outer part of Australia.
+Eucalypt forests grow in many parts of Australia wherever there is enough rainfall.
+They occur across much of the continent in equatorial, tropical, subtropical and temperate climate zones, usually around the outer edges of Australia.

 Cliffs with stunted, sparse vegetation and valleys with dense vegetation